 We are releasing these works in a variety of media that reflect the hybrid delivery model of our work and learning in the past year.
 Four of the works have been recorded as podcast-style audio recordings, accompanied by production-style photos that showcase the costumes and sets that were designed and built for these works.
-The fifth production was rehearsed and presented fully online, and both a video recording and an audio recording of that piece is shared here.
+The fifth production was rehearsed and presented fully online.
+Both a video recording and an audio recording of that piece are shared here.

-When we took the feedback from our students about what show they would like to work on, a few things came up in overwhelming numbers: one is that they wanted to work with Mary Francis Moore who I agree is an absolute treasure, two is that they wanted to work with writers who have been historically left out of the musical theatre canon, and three is that that they did not yet feel ready to write these musical themselves.
+When we took the feedback from our students about what show they would like to work on, a few things came up in overwhelming numbers: The first is that they wanted to work with Mary Francis Moore who I agree is an absolute treasure.
+The second is that they wanted to work with writers who have been historically left out of the musical theatre canon.
+The third is that they did not yet feel ready to write these musical themselves.

 We took that feedback and conceptualized First Drafts.
-We invited writers who have historically been excluded from the musical theatre canon and we invited them to write a musical that speaks to where we are now and where we are going.
-In doing this these writers have begun to write the first draft to a new, more expansive canon.
+We invited writers who have historically been excluded from the musical theatre canon to write a musical that speaks to where we are now and where we are going.
+In doing this, these writers have begun to write the first draft of a new, more expansive canon.
 There are not enough good things I can say about these writers.
-It takes, on average, five years to develop a musical, and these writers have put these incredible musicals together in a short couple of months.
-It’s been a lot of hard work, but nobody has cried yet, to my knowledge.
+It takes, on average, five years to develop a musical.
+These writers have put these incredible musicals together in a short couple of months.

 Another thing I really want to stress is that this project is called First Drafts.
 There is an industry-wide problem where we have not taught our audiences what it means to watch a new work in development.
 We are always expecting and holding everything to the standard of a final draft.
 It’s because of this problem that so few new Canadian works gain the support they need to move forward with their development.
 I believe we remedy that problem by presenting new works just as they are, with support and care.
 We are also adding disclaimers to viewers to remind them what they’re watching is an early draft of a production, and we’ll be providing that context for this work as well.